BCAppsLimited/StreetAs/getting-started.md

 ## Grant Permissions

-Now that the product is installed an licenses have been assigned to your users, you must assign a permission set so that the users have access to the objects they need to use.
+Now that the product is installed and licenses have been assigned to your users, you must assign a permission set so that the users have access to the objects they need to use.
 There are only two permission sets in Street As:

 - **BC_STR_USR** - A regular user of Street As.
 This user cannot change the settings on the Street As Setup table.
 - **BC_STR_ADM** - An administrator of Street As.
 This user has all the rights of a regular user but also has write permissions to the Street As Setup table.